 The trust agreement should state the trust’s purpose in general terms along the following lines: “to hold, preserve, maintain, and distribute the Trust Property for the benefit of the Beneficiaries, including but not limited to payment of expenses for their respective health, education, maintenance, and support as the Trustee, acting in his or her sole discretion, deems reasonable, prudent, and necessary.”
 Texas law confers wide powers upon a trustee including selling and purchasing trust property but imposes a fiduciary duty in the management of the trust and its assets.

-The trustor usually reserves the right to revoke or amend a living trust for the homestead, so what we are discussing is considered a revocable living trust.
-The terms of the trust are therefore not finally fixed until the trustor dies (or, in the case of husband and wife co-trustees, usually when the surviving spouse dies) at which time most living trusts become irrevocable.
-No deed or probate is required at the time of the trustor’s death.
+The trustor usually reserves the right to revoke or amend the usual living trust for the homestead.
+The terms of the trust are therefore not finally fixed until the trustor dies (or, in the case of husband and wife co-trustees, when the surviving spouse dies) at which time most living trusts become irrevocable.
+No deed or probate is required.
 Even though Texas has an expedited probate process, the result may be a considerable saving of time, effort, and attorney’s fees.

 The trust agreement, unlike the warranty deed that follows it, should not be recorded.
 It is a private and confidential document, the terms of which need not even be disclosed to the beneficiaries.

-A spendthrift clause should be included that prohibits a beneficiary from assigning his or her interest in the trust to creditors.
+A spendthrift clause is usually included that prohibits a beneficiary from assigning his or her interest in the trust to creditors.

 In this article, we are discussing living trusts for the homestead.
 However, trust property may be of any type, whether personal or real, tangible or intangible, and wherever located.
 Additional property may be transferred into trust at a later date after the trust is established.